 - have an abdominal hernia.

-Always practice a forward fold, like head-to-knee forward bend, seated forward fold, or any of its variation after intense back bending poses, since forward folds and backbends are counter poses.
+Always practice a forward fold, like head to knee pose, seated forward fold, or any of its variation after intense back bending poses, since forward folds and backbends are counter poses.
 Head-to-knee forward bend is beneficial after bow pose (dhanurasana), bridge pose (setu bandhasana sarvangasana), camel pose (ustrasana), or circle pose (chakrasana).

 How to do the Janu Sirsasana